 Border Crossings: Mexico and the American Southwest is organized by Phoenix Art Museum.
 It is made possible through the generosity of donors to the Museum's annual fund.

-Admission is free for Phoenix Art Museum Members and is included with general admission.
+Admission is free for Phoenix Art Museum Members, past and present members of the Military and youh aged 5 and under; included with general admission.
 Not a member yet?
 Join here!

 This exhibition is offered to the general public for free during voluntary donation, free-access hours from 3-9 pm each Wednesday, from 6-10 pm every First Friday of each month and all day during the second Saturday and Sunday of each month.

 Interested in coming as a group?
 For group sales information, click here.

 Media contact: Margaree Bigler, Marketing and Communications Manager, email@example.com

 Left: Mary-Russell Ferrell Colton, The Lonesome Hole, Valley of the Little Colorado, 1929.
 Oil on canvas.
 Museum purchase with funds provided by Men's Arts Council Western Art Endowment Fund.

 Right: Alfredo Ramos Martínez, La Malinche (Young Girl of Yalala, Oaxaca), c.
 1940.
 Oil on canvas.
 Museum purchase with funds provided by the Friends of Mexican Art.